5 hours ago

 We also reserve the right to make a separate charge for exceptional office expenditure such as exceptional postage or telephone charges, courier services, copying and sending or receiving faxes.

 Some times it is necessary for us to send money by Telegraphic Transfer.
 You may also ask us to send you money by the same method.

 Costs Of Other Parties

 Sometimes you may be required to pay the costs of another person or other body involved in your matter.
 These are payable in addition to our own costs and expenses.
 You are always personally liable to pay those.
 We do not pay those on your behalf.

 If we are holding any money or property on your behalf, then we can deduct money that is due to us, or retain that property, until payment is made.

-Payment of our charges should be made within fourteen days of delivery of our invoice.
+Payment of our charges should be made within thirty (30) days of the date of the invoice.
 Interest will be charged on overdue invoices at the rate allowed by the Court from time to time.

 Costs Recovered From Another Party